BenLDouthwaite/benldouthwaite.github.io/content/blog/code/go-prometheus.md

 The source code for this post is available at [TODO ADD LINK](TODO NEW GITHUB REPO)
 // Link to source code, in a clean "blog-reference" repo.

-If you have feedback on this post, feel free to reach out to me on Twitter or LinkedIn.
-Links at the bottom of the page.

-# TODO Notes from implementing, not for posting

-- Why do the code blocks have padding on first line
-  - Add `display: block` to all code blocks
-- [ ] Setup randomised load test

-- Can I get the gatsby prism highlighting to allow line or block highlights?

 ## Sources

 - https://go.dev/doc/tutorial/create-module